kevinlin/ai-sdlc-playbook/docs/workflow/spec-driven-development/examples/simple-feature-spec.md

 ### Lessons Learned

 **What Worked Well:**

 - Fluent API made the component very developer-friendly
 - Separating built-in and custom validators provided good flexibility
 - Comprehensive error collection improved debugging experience

 **What Could Be Improved:**

 - Could have specified performance requirements more clearly
 - Async validation support wasn't considered but might be needed
 - Integration with popular form libraries could be more detailed

 ---

-## Usage Guidelines

-### When to Use These Examples

-**User Authentication Example** is ideal for:
-- Learning how to spec security-critical features
-- Understanding how to break down complex business logic
-- Seeing how security requirements translate to implementation tasks

-**Data Validation Example** is perfect for:
-- Understanding utility component specification
-- Learning how to design reusable, composable systems
-- Seeing how developer experience requirements drive design decisions

-### Adapting These Examples

-Both examples can be adapted for different contexts:
-- **Technology Stack**: Replace specific technologies while keeping the structure
-- **Complexity Level**: Add or remove features based on project needs
-- **Domain Requirements**: Modify business rules while maintaining the process
-- **Integration Needs**: Adjust interfaces based on existing system architecture

----